ak-run/lets-get-quizzical/README.md

 A quiz application that dynamically generates quiz questions by fetching data from the API.
 The app will have a user-friendly interface, allowing users to participate in quizzes, view their scores, and track their progress.

+This is a final Project for the Software Path of CFGdegree
 #### Developed by:
 - [Agata](https://github.com/ak-run)
 - [Charlotte](https://github.com/charlotteshorey)